markbattistella/BezelKit/README.md

 ### Setting a Fallback Bezel Size

-By default, if the package can't determine the bezel size for the current device, `CGFloat.BezelKit` will return a fallback value of `0.0`.

-To set a custom fallback size, you can do so at the app initialisation point, like `application(_:didFinishLaunchingWithOptions:)` in `AppDelegate.swift`, or in an `.onAppear()` in SwiftUI.

-You only have to set the `setFallbackDeviceBezel()` once, so it's best to do it as early as possible to allow it to carry through your app.
+The package provides an easy way to specify a fallback bezel size.
+By default, the `CGFloat.deviceBezel` attribute returns `0.0` if it cannot ascertain the device's bezel size.

+#### Enable Zero-Check Option

+In addition to specifying the fallback value, you have the option to return the fallback value even when the bezel size is determined to be zero.

+#### UIKit: Setting the Fallback in AppDelegate

+For UIKit-based applications, you can set the fallback value in the `AppDelegate` within the `application(_:didFinishLaunchingWithOptions:)` method.
+This is the earliest point at which you can set the fallback value for your app.

 ```swift
 import UIKit